wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/maj-min-inv/index.md

 As you can see, simply moving the 3rd (the middle note) down a fret changes the quality of the chord from major to minor.

+You can create fingerings for diminished and augmented triads the same way.
+If you lower the G in a minor triad one fret to G&flat; you create a diminished triad.
+Raise the G in the Major triad shape one fret to G&sharp; and you create an augmented triad.

+Let's continue with a more thorough look at the Major triad, though.

+## C Major triads

-When the notes are in order like this (ordered root, 3rd, 5th from lowest pitch to highest) we call the form of the triad the "root voicing" or "root inversion".
+When the notes are ordered root, 3rd, 5th from lowest pitch to highest like this, we call it the "root voicing" or "root inversion" of the triad.

 ### Voicings / Inversions